schmidte10/CONPHYS-2024/markdown_files/DataAnalysisSummary.md

 #### Scenario

-For initial details on the experiment performed please read the **ReadMe** file.
-In breif, _Acanthochromis polyacanthus_ from two different regions on the Great Barrier Reef (GBR) were tested for metabolic performance at four different temperatures, 27$^\circ$C, 28.5$^\circ$C, 30$^\circ$C, and 31.5$^\circ$C. Fish used in this study were collected from two different regions, low- (i.e. Cairns) and high-latitude (i.e., Mackay), within each region fish were collected from a total of three different populations.
+For details on the experiment performed please read the information at the top of this document.
+In brief, _Acanthochromis polyacanthus_ from two different regions on the Great Barrier Reef (GBR) were tested for metabolic performance at four different temperatures, 27$^\circ$C, 28.5$^\circ$C, 30$^\circ$C, and 31.5$^\circ$C. Fish used in this study were collected from two different regions, low- (i.e. Cairns) and high-latitude (i.e., Mackay), within each region fish were collected from a total of three different populations.
 Individuals were tested at each temperature, resting oxygen consumption, maximum oxygen consumption.
 Absolute aerboic scope was calculated by using the following formula:

 Absolute aerobic scope = (maximum oxygen consumption - resting oxygen consumption)